yegor256/blog/_drafts/_boss.md

 manager I once had:

 **Tasks**.
-Believe it or not he was assigning some coding tasks to me.
+Believe it or not he would assign some coding tasks to me.
-I was doing them very slowly or not doing them at all.
+I would do them very slowly or not do them at all.
 With a serious shortage of programmers on the market and my relatively good profile he wasn't able to fire me.
 So he had to put up with the fact that I simply didn't write any code, no matter how many tasks were assigned.
 Very